Ryagg/st-archive/README.md

 ---

-Photos used as background for the all pages were obtained from [Unsplash](https://unsplash.com).
+Photos used as background for all pages were obtained from [Unsplash](https://unsplash.com).

 #### all pages except error pages